Alkisum/SofaTime/README.md

 ## Installation

-+ Download the vlcremote-x.x.apk file under the *release* directory to your smartphone
++ Download the sofatime-x.x.apk file under the *release* directory to your smartphone
 + Install the application by executing the file